Brady-Hogg/Portfolio/exotic.md

 > - Specialization in ducts, exhaust, and thermal/airflow management systems
 > - Proven quality and certification for both OEM and aftermarket support

--Chat GPT, using only publically available information.
+-Chat GPT, using only publicly available information.
 <div>
   <img src="photos/F35.png" alt="F35">
 </div>